2018-2019 Slam dates:

 A slam is a competitive performance poetry reading.
 There are only three rules:

-- Poets must perform their own original work.
+- For up to 3 rounds, poets must perform their own original work.

 - No props, costumes or musical accompaniment